Ken Avery begins his 23rd year as Gardener.

 On April 1st the Park Board announced that David Fisher had been appointed as the new Minneapolis Park and Recreation Board (MPRB) Superintendent of Parks, replacing Charles Spears.
 Mr Fisher had worked for the Parks system since 1970.

-Naomi Loper expressed her enjoyment of the Garden during the past 20 years, her approval of the Friends small grant program, for work on the self-guided trail and brochure and for help with the printing costs.
+Naomi Loper expressed her enjoyment of the Garden during the past 20 years, her approval of the Friends small grant program, thanks for the work on the self-guided trail and brochure and for help with the printing costs.

 There were 19 recipients of study grants, 6 to college students at $200 each and 13 to high school and Minneapolis Agri-Business Center students - 1 at $100, 2 at $50 and 10 at $30.
 In addition 2 teachers got $200 grants for National Audubon courses.
 All the names are in the Spring issue.
 The Friends had established two study grant programs in 1978: One would be to establish scholarships for a few high school students to pursue the natural sciences.
 The second was to make tuition grants for grade school teachers in the Minneapolis Public School system to take a Nature Study course or an Audubon camp each summer.